Call for Papers

 An email response stating your abstract has been received will be sent within three days of receipt.

-Notice of acceptance of abstracts for possible inclusion of papers in ERM Symposium materials are anticipated to be sent to authors by January 23, 2016.
-If you do not receive an email, please contact Jan Schuh directly using the information above.
+Notice of acceptance of abstracts for possible inclusion of papers in ERM Symposium materials is anticipated to be sent to authors by April 11, 2014.
+If you do not receive an email, please contact Barbara Scott directly using the information above.

-All papers, based on accepted abstracts, must be completed and submitted electronically no later than February 28, 2017 to Jan Schuh at email@example.com Questions, if any, regarding delivery should also be addressed to Jan Schuh.
+- All papers, based on accepted abstracts, must be completed and submitted electronically no later than June 9, 2014 to Barbara Scott at firstname.lastname@example.org.
+Questions, if any, regarding delivery should also be addressed to Barbara Scott.

 Submissions that have a copyright must be accompanied by written permission to reprint.